American handball: Three-wall

 A three-wall handball court is an outside court with a front-wall, two side-walls (these may be "full" or "half"—half being a pair of sloping side-walls), and no back-wall in the play area.
 It is played very much like an indoor four-wall court, only with the challenge of returning the ball without any back-wall rebound.
 The long line at the forty-foot mark is considered out if the ball hits it when hitting the floor.

 One-wall / Wallball / International fronton

 One-wall handball courts have a wall 20 ft wide and 16 ft high.
 The court floor is 20 ft wide and 34 ft long.
-When not played as part of tournament or league play, the one-wall game typically uses the bigger ball called "the big blue" (described below in the "Equipment" section).
+When not played as part of tournament or league play, the one-wall game typically uses the bigger ball called "the big blue".
 The main difference between one-wall handball and other versions is that the ball must always be played off the front wall.
 One-wall handball can be watched by more people than a four-wall game.
 The court is also cheaper to build, making this version of handball popular at gymnasiums and playgrounds.
 In New York City alone, an estimated 2,299 public handball courts occupy the five boroughs.